zarf-dev/proposals/0032-support-ipv6/README.md

 cloud infrastructure for testing or GitHub details.
 Listing these here allows the process to get these resources to be started right away.
 -->

+- ClusterIP works from the node, but cluster DNS does not.
+You cannot use http://zarf-registry.zarf.svc.cluster.local:5000/v2 from the node for example.
+- What if the service needs to be re-created and it's created with a different clusterIP
+  - If an image is pushed to an OCI registry and the domain changes, the image doesn't change.
+  - There should
+- What about the automatic port forward to 127.0.0.1:31999 on commands like `zarf tools registry ls 127.0.0.1:31999/path`.
+Likely we will have a DNS name that replicates it.
+- I believe we'll have to make config for several different container runtime interfaces so we can give a cert without trusting the cert at the node level
+- I need to evaluate the proxy method to the local host registry and see if it can be better secured
+- I'll need to check the use of different signing keys
+- I will need to test the difference that a proxy makes.
+For example, does a proxy make openshift work?
+Does a proxy make things work with NFtables instead of IP tables.

+The question we need to ask is do we need the users input on whether or not this is an IPV6 cluster.
+Maybe and maybe not.
+Here is currently all the ways that IPV6 is used
+- It's used to decide whether or not the long living daemonset is spun up - use hostNetwork
+- It's used to decide whether or not to spin up the daemonset injector - use hostNetwork
+- It's used to decide if the docker registry service should be a nodeport or clusterIP - use hostNetwork
+- It's used to configure the address of the localhost registry, whether we should use [::1] or 127.0.0.1, - this uses IPV6 and can be determined automatically

+#### Notes on proxy solution

+- There are two daemonsets in this solution.
+The first is the zarf-injector which is how the Zarf docker registry initially gets things spun up.
+The second is the long living daemonset which is how the registry moves to the new solution.
+Currently I have it working with the first daemonset but not the second.
+Likely because the first daemonset has the total loopback whereas I will need to separate out of the concept of IPV6 vs the concept of host network.

+## Risks

+- One problem with this solution is spinning up new nodes.
+The proxy daemonset on new nodes won't have the required image since the injector daemonset will not have spun up.
+This can be solved with a zarf init, however it would be better if it could be solved automatically.
+One idea could be to have a mutating webhook spin up an injector when a new node enters the cluster.
+IMO, it's fine to force users to run `zarf init` when creating a new node while this feature is not yet in GA.

+Practical risks:
+- Some distros may disallow this
+  - Kind - works
+  - K3D - works
+  - k3s - tbd
+  - RKE2 - tbd
+  - openshift - tbd
+  - microk8s - tbd
+  - talos - works, but need
+  - k0s - almost certainly works
+- Some CNIs may disallow host network or host port